The application period for 2018 grants is now closed.

-UC San Diego Clinical and Translational Research Institute (ACTRI) Community Engagement Unit now offers funding for “Dissemination Research” or “Implementation Research” projects.
+UC San Diego Altman Clinical and Translational Research Institute (ACTRI) Community Engagement Unit now offers funding for “Dissemination Research” or “Implementation Research” projects.
 The mission of the ACTRI Community Engagement Unit is to advance health care through enhancing interactions between basic scientists, clinical investigators, services researchers, community clinicians, and patients.
 The purpose of this RFA is to support pilot projects to increase the adoption, implementation, and sustainment of evidence‐based clinical practices by local health care organizations, providers, and systems.
-Funded projects will address barriers that inhibit rapid translation of evidence-based therapies to patients served by UCSD and other health agencies and community providers.
+Funded projects will address barriers that inhibit rapid translation of evidence-based therapies to patients served by UC San Diego and other health agencies and community providers.
 Projects that promote the participation of community‐based organizations and clinicians in their projects are encouraged.

 Faculty at UC San Diego and other ACTRI partner institutions (SDSU, Salk Institute, Sanford Burnham, La Jolla Institute for Allergy and Immunology, J Craig Venter Institute) who are eligible to become ACTRI members are encouraged to apply.
 Research Scientists and all Professor Series Faculty, including Adjuncts are eligible to apply as principal investigators (PI).
 Although Project Scientists, Postdoctoral Fellows and other Academics are not PI eligible, they are encouraged to participate as Co-Investigators.
 To become a member of ACTRI, and learn about the many benefits of ACTRI membership, click here.